 Center for Assistive Technology & Inclusive Education Studies (CATIES) is both a research and service organization.
-It manages numerous state and federal grants and offers professional development trainings, evaluations in assistive technology and augmentative communcation, and functional behavior assessments.
+It manages numerous state and federal grants and offers professional development training, evaluations in assistive technology and augmentative communication, and functional behavior assessments.

 The Center for Sensory and Complex Disabilities (CSCD) at TCNJ addresses the specialized needs of children and adults with significant and sensory disabilities: deafness/hard of hearing, blindness/low vision, and deafblindness.
 In concert with the mission of the college, the CSCD conducts research and professional development activities that engage professionals and TCNJ students preparing to be teachers in the creation of new approaches to education, support and practice on behalf of individuals with varying degrees of vision and/or hearing loss and individuals whose disabilities are considered low-incidence.
 In partnership with a variety of state and federal agencies, non-profit organizations and local school districts, the Center also provides expert consultation and technical assistance.